JoergBitzer/AudioDevOrga/installReadMe.md

 # Plugin (VST/AU with JUCE) Development with CMAKE for all platforms (install help)

+This file will help you:
+1. set up your development toolchain
+2. test the toolchain
+3. build a first helper plugin

 ## Requirements:
 1. Basic understanding of git (clone, staging (add), commit ,etc) and cmake (what is cmake?).
-Visual Studio Code will help to use CMake and Git.
+Visual Studio Code (The Editor, not the IDE (that is Visual Studio)) will help to use CMake and Git.
 2. Some basic knowledge of C++ or at least Java for OOP concepts

 ## install the basic tools